It’s only the most important homeschool document you’ll ever create! No pressure.

 If you want to use an online template that looks really official, HSLDA offers a transcript service.
 Note that they won’t write your transcript for you, rather you enter your data in their system and they store it for 12 months.
 While I have not personally used it, I know many who have and were very satisfied with the product.
 HSLDA Transcript Service

-HS4CC Class: Build a Transcript Yourself
+My Free Workshop: Build a Transcript Yourself

 My recommendation for those of you doing this more than once is to just build your own.
 For those of you with strong computer skills, you can set up an Excel Spreadsheet that calculates your GPA for you (cool!).